NEW EPISODES. NEW SPECIES. NEW TIPS TO HELP YOU CATCH MORE FISH

 Different coloured lures will work on different days.
 Generally brighter coloured lures work in dirty water and more natural-coloured lures in clear water.

 One of the most sought-after saltwater fish in Australian waters is the humble flathead and for many good reasons.
-They’re accessible for just about anyone living or visiting an area where there’s saltwater and at times, they can be easy to catch!
+They’re accessible for just about anyone living or visiting an area where there’s saltwater and at times, they can be easy to catch.
 Flathead are often found in estuaries and coastal bays with sand, mud, gravel and seagrass a likely hideout.
-Flathead are often caught between 25-55cm, but can grow bigger than a whopping 100cm in length.
 Flathead put up a great fight and can be found in good numbers.

 Guesty’s top 5 flathead tips